ripsawridge/site/site/contents/content/2021-12-21-tamara-reading.md

 so high, so far and yet so near that they can never be disappointed.
-If they grow into men who build things here, those things will last longer because the mind conditioned by love of the high and remote works of God does not need human greed or tawdry accomodation with the world.
+If they grow into men who build things here, those things will last longer because the mind conditioned by love of the high and remote works of God does not need human greed or tawdry accommodation with the world.
 In this way, the boy survives into manhood, and the older man meets himself again on his walks.
 Also...interesting that this card is under Divine health.
 Health comes from circulation.
 That which